 As a known proponent of fitness trackers, I was extremely excited to get the chance to write this Fitbit Luxe review.
 I know I'm not the only one either — my colleague Jerry Hildenbrand recently wrote about how he is looking for the next great fitness band that he can buy for his wife.
 But is the Luxe that ideal fitness tracker?
 For some, yes, but not for all.

 Bottom line: The Fitbit Luxe is not the best fitness tracker around.
 It's not even the best tracker that Fitbit makes.
-It is a beautifully designed device that does most of the things that most people want in a fitness tracker, all while looking better than other comparable wearables.
-It's missing some features like NFC and GPS that may be important to some, but that aren't table stakes for most trackers.
+It is a beautifully designed device that does most things that most people want in a fitness tracker, all while looking better than other comparable wearables.
+On the other hand, it's missing some features like NFC and GPS that may be important to some, but that aren't table stakes for most trackers.

 - Most fashionable Fitbit ever